project-sunbird/sunbird-commons/ingredients/ntp-faq doc/reg&enrol_upload_org.md

 1. The OrgName column is mandatory.
 Enter organization name in this column
 1. Enter each organization’s name in a separate row
 1. Entering details in all other columns is optional
+1. Save the csv file to your computer
+1. Click UPLOAD ORGANIZATIONS CSV.
+The explorer window is displayed
+1. Select the saved csv file and click open
+1. On successful file upload, a message intimating you of the same will be displayed, else an error message is displayed